Jesse-Cohen/Separation-Above-Expectation/README.md

 # Results

 The first iteration of our training set left us with ~30 features to help with predictions.
-After sifting through dozens of different feature sets I settled on using 6 features (listed below) that account for the most of the variation in predicted separation.
-Using a tree-based model, (light gradient boosted) the final feature list to predict receiver separation (in order of importance) are:
+After sifting through dozens of different feature sets I settled on using 5 features (listed below) that account for the most of the variance in separation.
+Using a tree-based model, ([light gradient boosted](https://lightgbm.readthedocs.io/en/latest/)) the final feature list to predict receiver separation (in order of importance) are:

    1. **Yds_Beyond_Success**
        - The vertical distance beyond the yardage deemed to be a successful play for the offense
-           - play success is defined in Feature Analysis and Engineering notebook, and is based on down and distance
+           - play success is defined in [Feature Analysis and Engineering](https://github.com/Jesse-Cohen/Expected-Receiver-Separation/blob/master/Notebooks/Feature_Analysis_and_Engineering.ipynb) notebook, and is based on down and distance.
        - Though Air_Yds was most impactful feature when using *all* our features, 'Yds_beyond_success' was the most helpful in predictions in smaller feature spaces
    2. **NDP**
-       - A categorical feature with this mapping {Cornerbacks:0, Safeties+DBs:1, Linebackers:2, Defenseive Linemen:3}
+       - A categorical feature with this mapping {Cornerbacks:0, Safeties+DBs:1, Defenseive Linemen:2, Linebackers:3}
    3. **Cushion**
        - The distance (in yds) from the defender lined up across from the targeted receiver at the time of ball snap
    4. **Air Time**